Clíodhna Kelleher

 Recent instructions include:

-• Royal Mail and BT v DAF Trucks Limited: acting for Royal Mail and BT in its damages claim against DAF arising from the European Commission’s 2016 “Trucks” settlement decision.
+• Royal Mail and BT v DAF Trucks Limited: acted for Royal Mail and BT in its damages claim against DAF arising from the European Commission’s 2016 “Trucks” settlement decision.
+Clíodhna also acted for Dawsongroup and Tesco in their respective follow-on claims.

-• Justin Gutmann v London & South Eastern Railway Limited: acting for a defendant in the proposed standalone “Boundary Fares” claims brought by Mr Justin Gutmann against the operators of the South Eastern and Southwestern rail franchises (with Paul Harris QC, Anneliese Blackwood and Michael Armitage).
+• Justin Gutmann v London & South Eastern Railway Limited: acting for a defendant in the standalone “Boundary Fares” claims brought by Mr Justin Gutmann against the operators of the South Eastern and Southwestern rail franchises.

-• Vermeer and Boyle v Govia Thameslink Railway Limited, the Go-Ahead Group Plc and Keolis (UK) Ltd: acting for the defendant in a proposed standalone collective action against the operators of the London-Brighton mainline in the fares set for the Southern, Thameslink and Gatwick Express brands (with Paul Harris QC, Anneliese Blackwood and Michael Armitage).
+• Boyle v Govia Thameslink Railway Limited, the Go-Ahead Group Plc and Keolis (UK) Ltd: acting for the defendant in a standalone collective action against the operators of the London-Brighton mainline in the fares set for the Southern, Thameslink and Gatwick Express brands.

-Clíodhna regularly advises on questions of interpretation of European law and of retained EU law across the breadth of her practice, particularly in relation to the interpretation of the UK-EU Withdrawal Agreement and the EEA EFTA Separation Agreement.
+Clíodhna regularly advises on questions of interpretation of European law and of retained EU law across the breadth of her practice.
+Clíodhna is called to the Bar of Ireland and has a primary degree in Irish law.

 Cases